Boosting power without increasing emissions in forestry equipment

 Together, they designed the Logset 12H GTE Hybrid Harvester — the first of its kind in forest machinery.

-“During the 12-month project, we worked very closely with Danfoss Editron to develop the most powerful forest machine in the world.
+“During the 12-month project, we worked closely with Danfoss Editron to develop the most powerful forest machine in the world.
 Electrifying the 12H GTE Hybrid machine by integrating EDITRON also brings significant economic and environmental improvements,” said Jukky Kivipelto, Technical Director of Logset.
-The EDITRON software controls and optimizes each individual component of the hybrid drivetrain, making power distribution in the 12H GTE Hybrid far more intelligent.
+The EDITRON software controls and optimizes each individual component of the hybrid drivetrain.
+This makes power distribution in the 12H GTE Hybrid far more intelligent.

 Better for the environment and productivity

-With this application of EDITRON, the parallel hybrid system reacts instantly to the workload, providing an extra power boost to the 7.4-liter Final Tier 4 diesel engine.
+With this application of EDITRON, the parallel hybrid system reacts instantly to the workload.
+This provides an extra power boost to the 7.4-liter Final Tier 4 diesel engine.
 The hybrid system can quickly deliver up to 510 hp (380 kW) and generate 2,000 Nm of torque.
 The heavy-duty horse power guarantees the machine can manage demanding applications.

-The hybrid machine is very compact, yet delivers a 72 percent increase in power, 54 percent increase in torque and 5 percent noise reduction.
+The hybrid machine is very compact yet delivers a 72 percent increase in power.
+As well as 54 percent increase in torque and 5 percent noise reduction.
 It weighs 54,000 lbs while remaining in a higher power group, offering increased power density.
 This means customers can have the same amount of power in a smaller machine.

 Furthermore, the working efficiency of the 12H GTE Hybrid harvester is 27 percent higher than non-hybrid machines.
-The integration of EDITRON also significantly reduces the fuel consumption (by 20 to 30 percent) and CO2 and small particle emissions per felled cubic meter (by 25 percent), which is a benefit to the environment.
+The integration of EDITRON also significantly reduces the fuel consumption (by 20 to 30 percent).
+In addition, CO2 and small particle emissions per felled cubic meter (by 25 percent).
+This is a benefit to the environment.

-“We are pleased to supply our EDITRON technology and extensive knowledge of electrifying heavy-duty machinery to create the 12H GTE Hybrid harvester, the newest member of the Logset family,” said Tomi Ristimaki, Sales Director OEM of Danfoss Editron.
-“The machine meets market demand for more powerful harvester solutions that can handle the challenging forestry conditions found in Central Europe, Australia and Northern Europe.”
+“We are pleased to supply our EDITRON technology and extensive knowledge of electrifying heavy-duty machinery creating the 12H-GTE Hybrid harvester.
+This is the newest member of the Logset family,” said Tomi Ristimaki, Sales Director OEM of Danfoss Editron.
+“The machine meets market demand for more powerful harvester solutions.
+Due to it can handle the challenging forestry conditions found in Central Europe, Australia and Northern Europe.”